jsverse/transloco/BREAKING_CHANGES.md

 - Change `config.listenToLangChange` to `config.reRenderOnLangChange` to make it more clear.
 - Remove callback param support from `translate()`.
 - Remove messageformat from the library in favor of the external library.

+**We created a schematics command that'll do most of the work for you**

+For more information see the [schematics upgrade command](https://ngneat.github.io/transloco/docs/schematics/upgrade)

 ## Features